sash11/Gigabyte-Z590i-Vision-D-10900K/README.md

 What I finally did was to install the macOS on an external USB SSD enclosure on anther hackintosh.
 After OS was fully installed, I popped the SSD into my new system and was able to boot successfully.

 ## USB issue
-Because XhciPortLimit kernel quirk no longer works on the latest Big Sur 11.3.x, we are left with 15 ports max.
-I have made a custom USBPorts.kext where I adjusted USB-A 3.0 ports on the back plane to be 5GB only.
-USB 2.0 devices will work only in one port that is marked BIOS.
-USB-C motherboard header works with 3.0 and 2.0 devices.
+Because XhciPortLimit kernel quirk no longer works on the latest Big Sur 11.3.x and above, we are left with 15 ports max.
+I have made a custom USBPorts.kext where I adjusted the ports in such a way, that bottom two USB ports would not work at all.
+Top four in a row would all work as USB 3.x, but only three of them would work as USB 2.0.
+See the pictures below.
+USB-C motherboard header works with 3.x and 2.0 devices.
 Motherboard USB3.2 header has two ports, but I am using only one because my case has only one front panel USB 3.0 port.
-See pictures below for detailed port configuration.
  <p align="center">
   <img src="Docs/BackIO.png" align=center">
  </p>